roytang/blog/content/posts/2018/10/book-review-masters-of-doom-by-david-kushner.md

 <blockquote class="wp-block-quote">
   <p>
     Carmack disdained talk of highfalutin things like legacies but when pressed would allow at least one thought on his own.
-“In the information age, the barriers just aren’t there,” he said.
-“The barriers are self-imposed.
+"In the information age, the barriers just aren’t there," he said.
+"The barriers are self-imposed.
 If you want to set off and go develop some grand new thing, you don’t need millions of dollars of capitalization.
 You need enough pizza and Diet Coke to stick in your refrigerator, a cheap PC to work on, and the dedication to go through with it.
 We slept on floors.
-We waded across rivers.” <br />
+We waded across rivers." <br />
   </p>
 </blockquote>